andywis/openshift-sandbox/Readme.md

 We will cover both here...

-See [part 2](UnitTests1.md) where we discuss the "docker exec" option.
+See [part 2](Part02_UnitTests1.md) where we discuss the "docker exec" option.

 # TODO
-* Change the instructions so that they set up an app called "demo-app" (maybe `oc new-app --name="demo-app"`)
+* Part 3, build a Jenkins Slave where the unit tests can run
+* Part 4, promote an image from one project to another.
 * The correct way to promote an image to the next environment
 * The correct way to pause a pipeline, e.g. to wait until manual testing has completed.